Kalixone/JobSeeker/README.md

 **Validation**
 - **EmailValidator:** Validates email formats.

-**Infrastructure**
-- **Docker Configuration:** Dockerfile, docker-compose.yml for running the application in Docker containers.
-- **Liquibase Change Logs:** Contains scripts for updating and initializing the database.

 **Swagger Documentation**
 - **API documentation using Swagger for all controllers, providing API endpoints and descriptions.**